8 Documentation

 - For conveying information to your colleagues

-- An example of this is if a study participant reaches out to a project coordinator to let them know that they entered the incorrect ID in their survey.
-When the project coordinator downloads the raw data file to be cleaned by the data manager for instance, they also create a file named “readme.txt” that contains this information and is saved alongside the file in the raw data folder.
-That way when the data manager goes to retrieve the file, they will see that a README is included and know to review that document first.
+- Imagine a scenario where a study participant reaches out to a project coordinator to let them know that they entered the incorrect ID in their survey.
+When the project coordinator downloads the raw data file to be cleaned by the data manager, they also create a file named “readme.txt” that contains this information and it is saved alongside the data file in the raw data folder.
+Now, when the data manager goes to retrieve the data file, they will see that a README is included and know to review that document first.

 - ID 5051 entered incorrectly.
 Should be 5015.